scylladb/scylladb/docs/architecture/raft.rst

 Verifying that the Raft upgrade procedure finished successfully
 ========================================================================

-You may need to perform the following procedure on upgrade if you explicitly disabled the Raft-based schema changes feature in the previous ScyllaDB version.
-Please consult the upgrade guide.
+You may need to perform the following procedure as part of the :ref:`manual recovery procedure <recovery-procedure>`.

 The Raft upgrade procedure requires **full cluster availability** to correctly setup the Raft algorithm; after the setup finishes, Raft can proceed with only a majority of nodes, but this initial setup is an exception.
 An unlucky event, such as a hardware failure, may cause one of your nodes to fail.
 If this happens before the Raft upgrade procedure finishes, the procedure will get stuck and your intervention will be required.